refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 ## Project Setup

-Although it is possible to integrate **refine** into an existing Next.js project, it is recommended to set up a project using the `create refine-app` command-line interface (CLI), as it sets things up according to your preferences.
+Although it is possible to integrate **Refine** into an existing Next.js project, it is recommended to set up a project using the `create refine-app` command-line interface (CLI), as it sets things up according to your preferences.

-Open up your command line tool, cd to your folder of choice, and run the following command to bootstrap a Next.js refine template:
+Open up your command line tool, cd to your folder of choice, and run the following command to bootstrap a Next.js Refine template:

 ```
 npm create refine-app@latest refine-storefront